 In many APA cases, the taxpayer's application is preceded by a pre-file conference with the APA staff in which the taxpayer can solicit the informal views of the APA Program.
 Pre-file conferences can occur on an anonymous basis, although a taxpayer must disclose its identity when it applies for an APA.
+The APA Program has been requiring taxpayers interested in an APA under Rev. Proc.
+2008-31 to schedule a pre-file conference before submitting a formal APA application.

-Taxpayers must file the appropriate user fee on or before the due date, including extensions, of the tax return for the first taxable year that the taxpayer proposes to be covered by the APA.
+As part of a taxpayer's APA application, the taxpayer must file the appropriate user fee on or before the due date, including extensions, of the tax return for the first taxable year that the taxpayer proposes to be covered by the APA.
 (If the taxpayer receives an extension to file its tax return, it must file its user fee no later than the actual filing date of the return.)
 Many taxpayers file a user fee first and then follow up with a full application later.
 The procedures for pre-file conferences, user fees, and applications can be found in §§ 3 and 4 of Rev. Proc.
 2006-09.